Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 Thus, Strassen’s algorithm asymptotically outperforms the standard $O(n^3)$ matrix multiplication algorithms by reducing the number of multiplications required at each recursive step, even though it increases the number of additions.
 This trade-off is highly beneficial for large matrices where multiplication dominates the running time.

+### Summary

+Strassen’s algorithm is a seminal divide-and-conquer method that:
+- Reduces the number of recursive multiplications from 8 to 7.
+- Introduces 10 auxiliary matrices for sums and differences.
+- Combines the seven computed products to form the final matrix.
+- Achieves a running time of $O(n^{2.81})$, thereby beating the conventional $O(n^3)$ methods.